stefanhepp/pplatex/README.md

 The code is based on the LaTeX output parser of [Kile](http://kile.sourceforge.net/) (also used by TexMakerX), with some modifications and bugfixes.
-Be aware that since the log output of the LaTeX tools is not well defined (in any sense of the word), parsing is done by a heuristic that might fail in some cases (like having directories with spaces or special characters).
+Be aware that since the log output of the LaTeX tools is not well defined (in any sense of the word), parsing is done by a heuristic that tries its best but still might fail in some cases (e.g., having very long directory names with spaces or special characters *might* cause issues).

 In contrast to [rubber](https://launchpad.net/rubber), pplatex does *not* run your latex tools multiple times when references change or compile your images or the like.
 This remains the task